 Let’s take a look at an example of a cyclist that weighs 220 pounds (99.7 kg), with a daily caloric intake of 2,000 calories.
 First, they will determine how much protein they are going to need.
 Using 2g/kg of body weight (recommend when training and losing weight) comes out to almost 200g of protein (or 800 calories.)
 The remaining 1,200 calories should focus on healthy carbohydrates.
 What about fats?
 Typically those will take care of themselves with the other foods you eat.

-Cycling Training Plan and Weight Loss
+Cycling Training Plan for Weight Loss

 It’s important to remember that chasing performance is the goal.
-Creating a calorie deficit is mostly about your nutritional choices and off the bike activity.
+Creating a calorie deficit is mostly about your nutritional choices and off-the-bike activity.
 Your training can help you burn fat, but losing weight is only half of the w/kg metric.
 Let’s talk about how to balance training and weight loss.

 Add Structure